lsst-dm/ProdStat/README.rst

 The table names created as /tmp/pandaStat-PREOPS-XXX.png and pandaStat-PREOPS-XXX.txt.

-Hear PREOPS-XXX tokens represent Jira ticket the statistics is collected for.
+Here PREOPS-XXX tokens represent Jira ticket the statistics is collected for.

 prep-timing-data
 -----------------